Job Costing Software for Small Contractors

 - Exclusions.

-This estimate becomes your planned cost baseline.
+This estimate becomes your planned cost baseline, the number every actual cost will later be measured against.

 Step 3: Create purchase orders for approved purchases